What’s possible if you were the best and most fearless version of the engineering leader you could be?

-Introducing Breakthrough Engineering Leadership — the premier one-on-one coaching program to equip you with the tools and mindsets you need to effectively lead your engineering team to new levels of growth and success.
+The premier one-on-one leadership coaching program that equips you with the tools and mindsets you need to effectively lead your engineering team to new levels of growth and success.
 Develop the mental frameworks and the confidence to chart your way forward, given any situation.

 "I hope more people embrace Edmond's philosophy and techniques to make their companies and careers more successful."— Bret Taylor, CEO of Quip and Former CTO of Facebook

 "You[‘ve] helped me coach my engineers, who are always asking about how to become great engineers.
 I can begin coaching at a higher level.
-The concept of "leverage" anchors those discussions."— Eric Sowa, VP Engineering, Matrix at Salesforce
+The concept of "leverage" anchors those discussions."— Eric Sowa, VP of Engineering at Salesforce

 "Edmond provided a great framework for our engineers to dramatically improve their learning and the value of their activities.
 Attending Edmond's seminar was the highest-leverage activity I've performed in a while."— Chris Cholette, Director of Engineering at Sunrun